wow-uh/wow-uh/content/authors/seife-eriget/_index.md

 - Grad Students
 ---

-Currently, my main research focus is large-scale urban hydrology modeling and the scaling behavior of flood peaks.
+Recently, large-scale urban hydrology modeling, water resources management particulary floods, and the scaling behavior of flood peaks have been my primary research areas.

-Additionally, I enjoy reading eastern mystic books, particularly those on the non-dual path and self-realization, which are also part of my daily life exploration.
-Besides that, playing and watching soccer are my favorite activities.
+As part of my everyday life inquiry, I also like to read books on eastern mysticism, especially those that focus on the non-dual path and self-realization.
+Apart from that, my favorite things to do are play and watch soccer.